 And that is exactly what one would expect from a sniper rifle blaster.
 So, can the Pharaoh live up to these high expectations?
 Let’s find out!

-3 Reasons to Buy the Nerf Ultra Pharaoh
+Top Features of the Nerf Ultra Pharaoh

 Here’s my take on the Nerf Ultra Pharaoh blaster.